-If you have an application fee and d an on-line appl lication option,

-Same fee: Х APPLICATION, THE RUTGERS ONLY HAS AN ON-LINE APPLICATION, THERE ARE NO PAPER APPLICATIONS
+If you have an application fee and an on-line application option, Same fee: X RUTGERS ONLY HAS AN ON-LINE APPLICATION, THERE ARE NO PAPER APPLICATIONS Free: Reduced:

-Free:

-Reduced:

-Ī

 Yes No

-Can on-line application fee be waived for applicants with financial need?
+Can on-line application fee be

+waived for applicants with

+financial need?

-C14 Appl lication closing date ----- ------ ---------- --------- ------
+C14 Application closing date ------------------------------

-Yes No Does your institution have an application closing date? Х And Pasting along a date (fall) December 1 (First-year 15 (Transfer applicants Application closing date (fall): Priority date:
+Yes No Does your institution have an application closing date? Х Application closing date (fall): December 1 (First-yea 15 (Transfer applicants Priority date: